-Five additional Control Measures were rejected as grossly disproportionate.
-Rejected response measures were:
+Four Control Measures were rejected as grossly disproportionate.
+Rejected Control Measures were:

-- + Purchase of oil spill modelling system and internal personnel trained to use system. - + Ensure trained aerial observers based at strategic locations such as Darwin - + Trained monitoring specialists on site - + Ensure trained marine mammal/fauna observers based at strategic locations such as Darwin
+- + Purchase of oil spill modelling system and internal personnel trained to use system - + Trained water monitoring specialists available in Dampier - + Trained aerial observers based in Dampier - + Ensure trained marine mammal/fauna observers based at strategic locations such as Dampier.

 Performance Standards and Measurement Criteria that have been developed for the in-effect and accepted Control Measures are shown in the OPEP.
-The key areas of effectiveness for the identified Control Measures, during times of preparedness, focus on maintaining access to equipment and personnel through contractual arrangements with vessel providers, aircraft providers, aerial observers, UAV providers, tracking buoys, oil spill trajectory modelling providers, satellite imagery providers water quality monitoring providers and spill responders.
+The key areas of effectiveness for the identified Control Measures, during times of preparedness, focus on maintaining access to equipment and personnel through contractual arrangements with vessel providers, aircraft providers, aerial observers, UAV providers, tracking buoys, oil spill trajectory modelling providers, satellite imagery providers, water quality monitoring providers, and spill responders.
 Additional key areas for effectiveness during preparedness are following relevant procedures such as the Protected Marine Fauna Interaction and Sighting Procedure, and limiting environmental impacts from response activity through personnel and vehicle management.
 During response, a key area for ensuring effectiveness is the mobilisation of requirements in order to commence monitor and evaluate operations.
 These key areas of effectiveness have been represented in Performance Standards for monitor and evaluate operations.